 Is blogging dead?
 NOT if you like to give before asking

-Imagine you are your ideal client for a second.
+Imagine you are your ideal client or patient for a second.

 You’re scrolling through social media knowing that the 2nd or 3rd post you see is a sponsored one (that’s conversion-optimized to get your attention, pique your interest, and get you to click through to a landing page).

-You’re part of the 97% of people who are NOT looking for whatever is being offered.
-You haven’t even started your “buyer’s journey.”
-You’re not aware that you have the problem that the marketer is trying to solve (and you probably don’t have that problem, anyway).
-You are most likely never going to buy from the advertiser.
+You’re part of the 99% of people who are NOT looking for whatever is being offered.
+You haven’t even started your buyer’s journey.
+You’re not aware that you have the problem that the health pro is trying to solve (and you probably don’t have that problem, anyway).
+You are most likely never going to buy from them.

 But, it looks interesting so you click anyway.